Royston-Soh/dow-GARCH/README.md

 ![](https://github.com/Royston-Soh/dow-GARCH/blob/main/pic/16%20sstd%20QQ%20plot.jpg)

 ### Model 3: gjrGARCH model
 Developed by Glosten-Jagannathan-Runkle, takes into account the asymmetry of returns that is affected by good or bad news.
 In financial markets, bad news typically results in more pronounced impact on volatility, as compared to good news.
-This is graphically depicted in plot 12
+The results of selecting this as the variance model is graphically depicted in plot 12.
 ```bash
 s=ugarchspec(mean.model = list(armaOrder=c(0,0)),
              variance.model = list(model='gjrGARCH'),